 Course created on January 30, 2019

 CEUs/Hours Offered: AK/2.0; AL/2.0; AR/2.0; AZ/2.0; CA/2.0; CO/2.0; CT/2.0; DE/2.0; GA/2.0; HI/2.0; IA/2.0; IACET/0.2; ID/2.0; IL/2.0; IN/2.0; KS/2.0; KY/2.0 Category 2; MA/2.0; ME/2.0; MI/2.0; MO/2.0; MS/2.0; MT/2.0; NC/2.0; ND/2.0; NE/2.0; NH/2.0; NY/2.0; OR/2.0; PA/2.0; RI/2.0; SC/2.0; SD/2.0; TN/2.0; TX/2.0; UT/2.0; VA/2.0; VT/2.0; WA/2.0; WI/2.0; WY/2.0

-- Design a balance training program incorporating app technology and household items
+- The participant will be able to outline a balance training program incorporating at least one app technology and at least two household items.

 |0-15 Minutes||Background, review of learner outcomes|

 |75-90 Minutes||Exercise Prescription (dual tasking, app use, household items)|

 |90-110 Minutes||Case Scenarios|

 Meg Lowry, BPhty, MHSM, APAM